dat-ecosystem/dat/README.md

 The Dat command line interface can be used to share, download, and sync files across many computers.

-### CLI Development Status

-This is the Dat CLI 1.0 release candidate (RC2).
-We are actively seeking feedback & developing this release candidate.
-Follow [this issue](https://github.com/datproject/projects/issues/5) for the Dat CLI road map discussion and see [known RC2 issues](https://github.com/maxogden/dat/issues/486).

-**Please note** that previous versions of Dat (alpha, beta) are incompatible with the 1.0 release candidate.

 ### Install

 To use Dat you will need to have [node and npm installed](https://docs.npmjs.com/getting-started/installing-node).
 Once you have npm, you can install Dat with npm: